 Environmental Awards Whistler Blackcomb has been presented with since 1998.

-Whistler Blackcomb continues to work towards its worthy goal of one day achieving a zero operating footprint focusing on such areas as: energy conservation, waste reduction, sustainable development, ecological and wildlife protection, as well as staff and guest involvement.
+Whistler Blackcomb continues to work towards its worthy goal of one day reducing the environmental footprint of our operations to zero by focusing on such areas as: energy conservation, waste reduction, sustainable development, ecological and wildlife protection, as well as staff and guest involvement.

 Did You Know: The carbon footprint of a full day skiing/riding at Whistler Blackcomb is equivalent to driving a mid-sized car at 100km/hr for seven minutes on the highway?

-Whistler Blackcomb Named One of Canada's Greenest Employers for the sixth Year In a Row
+Whistler Blackcomb Named One of Canada's Greenest Employers for the seventh Year In a Row

 Whistler Blackcomb Presented with SHIFT 2014 Sustainability Award